-A minimalist approach: exploring the least-committal distribution with K and λ derived in Rebonato (2025).
-So, according to this solution, the probability a given carbon tax decreases as the tax increases - reasonable enough behaviour given common voter preferences.
+A MINIMALIST APPROACH: EXPLORING THE LEAST-COMMITTAL DISTRIBUTION with K and λ derived in Rebonato (2025).
+So, according to this solution, the probability a given carbon tax decreases as the tax increases - reasonable enough behavior given common voter preferences.

 If we follow the maximum-entropy route to solving this problem, a straightforward application of functional calculus gives for the social cost of carbon, x, the following (exponential) distribution: